weichang12345/LZ77-Compression-Algorithm-ELA-Interpolation/README.md

 The project requests the implementation of LZ77 compression and decompression algorithm.

 After the decompression, apply the edge-based line average interpolation in order to provide different resolutions according to the specifications.

+For more details of the project, see also final_project.pdf.